pXius/karatesyntax/README.md

 This extension adds proper syntax highlighting to files written using the Karate Test framework.
 More specifically, it applies highlights to `.feature` files.

-## Recommended
+## Recommended❗️
-This extension will work just fine on it's own, however it's best used with the [Carbon Owl](https://marketplace.visualstudio.com/items?itemName=pxius.carbon-owl) theme.

-For an even better experience, install the [Cucumber Full Support](https://marketplace.visualstudio.com/items?itemName=alexkrechik.cucumberautocomplete), and enjoy perfectly formatted `.feature` files.
+- For the best experience, install the *[Karate Extension Pack](https://marketplace.visualstudio.com/items?itemName=pxius.karate-extension-pack)* which includes this plugin.

+Alternatively you can install a theme of your own or use the [Carbon Owl](https://marketplace.visualstudio.com/items?itemName=pxius.carbon-owl) theme (pictured below and part of extension pack).

+To enjoy perfectly formatted `.feature` files, install [Cucumber Full Support](https://marketplace.visualstudio.com/items?itemName=alexkrechik.cucumberautocomplete) (also part of extension pack).